BY PASTOR T. O. BANSO

 Actually, the original name Mephibosheth was Meribaal – “opponent of Baal” or “contender with Baal”, but copyists changed it to Mephibosheth in order to avoid writing the name of a pagan god.
 We find the old name mentioned in 1 Chronicles 8:34 – “The son of Jonathan was Merib-Baal, and Merib-Baal begot Micah” (New King James Version).

-How did Mephibosheth become lame and came about living in Lo-debar – pastureless?
+How did Mephibosheth become lame and come about living in Lo-debar – pastureless?
 In the Old Testament, it was the practice for new kings to kill the surviving relations of their predecessors in order to secure or consolidate their position on the throne.
 Jehu did it (2 Kings 10:6).
-Athaliah did it (2 Kings 11:1).
+And Athaliah did it (2 Kings 11:1).
 Mephibosheth became lame following an accident as his nurse was fleeing with him to safety after the death of Saul and Jonathan in battle (2 Samuel 4:4).

 Mephibosheth did not only fall physically, he fell from grace to grass.
 He vacated the palace and was no longer living in Jerusalem but in Lo-debar in the home of Michar.
 Life was no longer the same for him.